ace-wg/ace-dtls-profile/draft-gerdes-ace-dtls-authorize.md

 that is used as session key between C and RS.

-While C can retrieve the session key from the contents of the `cnf` field in the AS-to-Client response, RS uses the information contained in the `cnf` field of the Access Token to determine the actual session key.
+While C can retrieve the session key from the contents of the `cnf` parameter in the AS-to-Client response, RS uses the information contained in the `cnf` claim of the Access Token to determine the actual session key.
 Usually, this is done by including a `COSE_Key` object carrying either a key that has been encrypted with a shared secret between AS and RS, or a key identifier that can be used by RS to lookup the